jon-jacky/Piety/doc/directories.md

 - **test**: shell scripts and modules that test code in other directories.

-- **unikernel**: an experiment to build a NetBSD Rumprun unikernel for running Piety.
+- **unikernel**: an unfinished experiment to build a NetBSD Rumprun unikernel for running Piety.
 Set aside for now, pending resolution of a Rumprun issue.